alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 ---
 title: "Monads in C# (Part 3): The Reader Monad"
 date: 2025-12-20 09:00:00 +0000
-description: "Introduces the Reader monad in C# to avoid parameter drilling by threading an immutable environment through composed computations, with a minimal implementation and examples."
+description: "Introduces the Reader monad in C# to avoid parameter drilling by threading a shared environment through composed computations, with a minimal implementation and examples."
 ---

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/), [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result-either/)

 In Part 2 you built `Result<TSuccess, TError>` to model failures explicitly: `Map`/`Bind` for composition, and `Match` to unwrap at the boundary (e.g., HTTP/UI) without leaking `Result` into serialization.

-The Reader monad [^0] lets you sequence and compose computations that depend on an immutable environment (context) without manually threading that environment through every call.
+The Reader monad lets you sequence and compose computations that depend on a shared environment (typically treated as immutable) without manually threading that environment through every call.
 The computation doesn't run until you call `Run(env)`, so it’s closer to a blueprint, or a recipe.

 It also lets you run a sub-computation under a modified view of that environment (via `Local`).
 In practice, this avoids "parameter drilling" by passing the environment once at the boundary and letting the composed pipeline carry it.